 Day 10:

-After breakfast, we can see the lodge’s organic farm and wild coffee plantations, before visiting one of the coffee washing stations in the town to learn more about the whole coffee growing and harvesting process.
+After lunch at our hotel, we hope to visit one of the nearby organic farms and wild coffee plantations, before visiting one of the coffee washing stations in the town to learn more about the whole coffee growing and harvesting process.
+We also hope to get time to explore the area surrounding the village of Wondo Genet, an important habitat for birds such as black-winged lovebird and the elusive spotted creeper.

 -